thrackle-io/rules-engine/docs/userGuides/development/invariants/protocol/Protocol-invariants.md

 - When this rule is applied, the token balance of a rule bypasser account cannot be less than the minimum defined in the AdminwithdrawalRule while the rule is in the active and applicable period.
 While the rule is in the applicable period, the rule can never be deactivated, and the rule bypasser account must not be allowed to renounce its role.

-### Purchase Limit

-- When this rule is applied, the cumulative amount of tokens purchased in a defined period of time can never exceed the maximum of the most restrictive tags of the account found in the MaxBuySize applied for the asset.

-### Sell Limit
+### Trade Limit

-- When this rule is applied, the cumulative amount of tokens sold in a defined period of time can never exceed the maximum of the most restrictive tags of the account found in the AccountMaxSellSize applied for the asset.
+- When this rule is applied, the cumulative amount of tokens traded in a defined period of time can never exceed the maximum of the most restrictive tags of the account found in the MaxTradeSize applied for the asset.

 ## ERC721RuleProcessorFacet